pimarc/pms50-gns530/readme.md

 TCAS data is disabled if your own aircraft is below 500ft AGL.

 # Change log
+## V 1.0.30 (dev not released)
+- Changed navigation group order (last is now nearest pages)
+- Group navigation do not loop any more
 ## V 1.0.29
 - compatibility sim update 3
 ## V 1.0.28